jonbra/MBV-INFx410/2019-transcriptomics_exercise.md

 [Top](#contents)
 # Exercise 3 - Counting gene expression <a name="3"></a>
 Now we need to count the expression of each gene in the annotation file.
 First, we will sort the mapping file again (same as we did in IGV, but on Freebee this time).
-Remember to load `samtools` if you haven't (takes 1-2 min):
+Remember to load `samtools` if you haven't.
+The sorting takes 1-2 min:

 ```
 samtools sort -O bam -T tmp -n tophat_out/accepted_hits.bam -o tophat_out/accepted_hits_sorted.bam